jessicaengel451/ArduinoNanoCircuit-UnpluggedLab/README.md

-# NanoCircuit Unplugged Lab
+# ArduinoNanoCircuit Unplugged Lab

 ## Overview

-Welcome to the NanoCircuit Unplugged Lab!
+Welcome!
+After setting up your ArduinoNanoCircuit Unplugged Lab, this Arduino allows people to build circuits without needing a computer or the knowledge of how to code.
 This guide provides everything you need to get started with hands-on Arduino Nano projects where you can program and go. **After coding the Arduino Nanos no computer is necessary!** This project only needs a 9v battery or USB to an outlet to work.
 You'll learn how to build and program circuits involving LEDs, motors, potentiometers, photoresistors, slide switches, and push buttons.

 ## Materials List